djipco/webmidi/website/api/classes/WebMidi.md

 simply use the global object called `WebMidi`.
 If you use the **CJS** (CommonJS) or **ESM** (ES6 module) version, you get an already-instantiated object.

+The &#x60;WebMidi&#x60; object makes it easier to work with the low-level Web MIDI API.
+Basically, it simplifies sending outgoing MIDI messages and reacting to incoming MIDI messages.

+When using the WebMidi.js library, you should know that the &#x60;WebMidi&#x60; class has already been instantiated.
+You cannot instantiate it yourself.
+If you use the **IIFE** version, you should simply use the global object called &#x60;WebMidi&#x60;.
+If you use the **CJS** (CommonJS) or **ESM** (ES6 module) version, you get an already-instantiated object.

 **Extends**: EventEmitter